 - Over on the right, you’ll see where it tells you how many kB/MB your image is.
 Below that, click update.
 You’ll see that your file size is now smaller.

 Unlike changing the size of your image in a post, which changes how it’s displayed, this changes the actual file size in your media library, freeing up more room for you.
-If you go into your media library and just resize the images you’ve uploaded from your phone, you can potentially make a huge dent in how much of your storage space that you’re using.
+If you go into your media library and just resize the images you’ve uploaded from your phone, you can potentially make a huge dent in how much storage space you’re using.

 Let’s say you have a square image that’s 2000×2000 pixels.
 You only need it to be 500×500.
 By cutting your image from 2000×2000 (i.e. 4 million pixels total) to 500×500 (i.e. 250,000 pixels total), you can end up saving a shit ton of storage space.